-Reduce the risk of developing breast cancer
+Reduce your breast cancer risk

 You may help to reduce your risk and look after your health generally by:

-Maintaining a healthy weight by combining a balanced, low fat diet with regular physical activity.
+- Maintaining a healthy weight by combining a balanced, low fat diet with regular physical activity.
 Being overweight after the menopause increases a woman’s risk of breast cancer.

-Not drinking too much alcohol – The more you cut down on alcohol, the more you can reduce the risk of breast cancer and many other cancers.
+- Not drinking too much alcohol – The more you cut down on alcohol, the more you can reduce the risk of breast cancer and many other cancers.

-If you smoke – stop; if you don’t – don’t start.
+- If you smoke – stop.
+If you don’t – don’t start.
 Some research suggests that smoking increases the risk of breast cancer.

-Getting to know your breasts.
+- Getting to know your breasts.
 If you notice a change, see your GP as soon as possible.
 Nine out of ten breast changes are not due to cancer but it is very important to make sure.